-Female sex was a protective factor against asthma onset ≤ 8 years and a risk factor for asthma onset 14-19 years (table 3).
-Family history of asthma was consistently significantly associated with all asthma categories, with the highest odds ratio for asthma onset ≤ 8 years.
-Breastfeeding ≤ 3 months was associated with all asthma onset categories.
-Low birthweight, any severe respiratory infection and eczema were associated with asthma onset ≤ 8 years.
-Maternal smoking during pregnancy was associated with asthma onset 9-13 years.
+Female sex was a protective factor against asthma onset $\leq 8y$ and a risk factor for asthma onset 14 to 19y(Table 3).
+Family history of asthma was consistently significantly associated with all asthma categories, with the highest ORs for asthma onset $\leq 8y$.
+Breastfeeding< 3 months was associated with all asthma onset categories.
+Low birthweight, any severe respiratory infection, and eczema were associated with asthma onset $\leq 8y$.
+Maternal smoking during pregnancy was associated with asthma onset 9 to 13y.

-Rhinoconjunctivitis at age 8 years was associated with asthma onset ≤ 8 and 9-13 years.
-Allergic sensitisation at 8 years was significantly associated with all categories of age at asthma onset, with the highest odds ratio for ≤ 8 years.
-The analysis was also performed by adjusting for allergic sensitisation at age 8, 12 or 19 years and yielded similar results (supplementary table E3).
+Rhinoconjunctivitis at age 8y was associated with asthma onset \leq 8y and 9 to 13y.
+Allergic sensitization at 8y was significantly associated with all categories of age at asthma onset, with the highest OR for \leq 8y.
+The analysis was also performed by adjusting for allergic sensitization at age 8, 12 or 19 years which yielded similar results (Table E3 in the online supplement).